dimarcode/docker/README.md

 # Dimarcode's Docker Files

 Steps to configure
-- Copy .env.dist in folder you found it
+- Duplicate .env.example in folder you found it
-- Remove .dist from the end
+- Remove .example from the end
 - Change values to fit local environment
+- ???
 - Profit